Nils Christensen (aviator): Personal

 In 1946, Christensen met his future wife, Sheila Wolfenden, in England while he was attending Engine Instructors' School and she worked in the British Air Ministry.
-Sheila is the daughter of Wing Commander William Wolfenden, OBE, who served with the Royal Air Force during the First and Second World Wars.
+Sheila's father was Wing Commander William Wolfenden, OBE, who served with the Royal Air Force during the First and Second World Wars.

 Nils and Sheila were married in Høvik, Norway in 1947.
 They then moved to Amsterdam, Holland when Nils was transferred there by his employer, Braathens SAFE.
 Their first two children were born there, a son who died as an infant, and a daughter.

 As there was little housing available in Norway and due to rumors of possible aggression from Russia, they emigrated to Canada in 1951, initially to Toronto, Ontario, then Sault Ste Marie, Ontario where their second son was born.
 Looking for a milder climate, they moved in 1956 to Sidney, British Columbia, where their second daughter was later born.
 On 28 March 1957, Nils became a Canadian citizen at ceremonies held in Victoria, BC.

 Both as a businessman and as a person, Christensen was well-known and well-liked.
 Never forgetting his comrades in the Merchant Fleet, Christensen had always been highly supportive of the Norwegian Merchant Navy veterans, donating both time and money to their cause.
 Still active at 90 years of age, Christensen made the trip with his youngest daughter to Kristiansand, Norway in 2011 for the dedication of the D/C Hestmanden.
 At the luncheon for the event, he was reunited with HM King Harald V, whom he had met in “Little Norway” during the war when the latter was just five years old.

 In 1993, Christensen and his wife moved from Sidney to Salt Spring Island, BC where they lived for 24 years.
 In March 2017, they moved to Abbotsford, BC to be near family.
 Nils died in Abbotsford on 6 August 2017 at age 95, of congestive heart failure.
 He and Sheila had been married for 70 years.
 At the time of his death, he had 3 children, 4 grandchildren, and 4 great-grandchildren.
 His Celebration of Life in Sidney, BC was attended by Brigadier Tom Guttormsen, Head of Veterans Affairs for Norway; and Norwegian Honorary Consul Steinar Engeset from Halifax, Nova Scotia, Canada, as well as many colleagues and friends.

 In October 2018, his ashes were interred near his hometown in Norway, at the 800 year-old Haslum Church and Cemetery where his ancestors are buried.

 As was noted by Minister Counselor Svenningsen during the 2012 CAHF induction ceremony, Mr. Christensen was a true hero of both Norway and Canada, a feat not easily repeated.